coldy-validator/multisigner/docs.md

 ### setup
 * copy config file: `cp ./multisigner/config.toml.sample ./multisigner/config.toml`
 * edit config: `nano multisigner/config.toml`
+* add command: `echo '#!/bin/bash
+alias multisign="python3 multisigner"' >> $HOME/.bash_aliases`

 ### remote mode
 * requires gh installed and logged in, transaction repo set in config
 * signatures will be uploaded to repo
 * to-do - auto-broadcast, scheduled txs

-Anyone with write access to the transaction repo can add and push an unsigned tx to the `transactions/unsigned` dir, which the signers can sign and upload using `python3 multisigner 0` for a single tx or `python3 multisigner 0 1 2` for multiple txs.
+Anyone with write access to the transaction repo can add and push an unsigned tx to the `transactions/unsigned` dir, which the signers can sign and upload using `multisign 0` for a single tx or `multisign 0 1 2` for multiple txs.

 ### local mode
 * uses local directory in this repo